Five things to know now that the Supreme Court has overturned Roe v. Wade

 On the other end of the spectrum, 13 states have "trigger" laws that would quickly ban nearly all abortions, and at least a half-dozen moved Friday to implement them, including Arkansas, Kentucky, Missouri, and South Dakota.
 Four more have pre-Roe bans that would again be in effect.
 Three other states have laws on the books that will ban abortion after about six weeks of pregnancy.

 Access to abortion is likely to evolve in other states, too.
-Kansas and Montana, which are among the states that have abortion rights enshrined in their constitutions, could see rollbacks in those protections due to various efforts by state lawmakers or through ballot measures.
+Kansas and Montana, which are among the states that have abortion rights enshrined in their constitutions, could see rollbacks in those protections through a ballot measure in Kansas and a legal challenge by the Montana attorney general.
 In at least eight states, the right to abortion isn't explicitly protected or prohibited by state law.

 And in Michigan, a 1931 state law bans nearly all abortions, but its enforcement was temporarily suspended by a May court decision.
 Michigan Attorney General Dana Nessel, a Democrat, has said she will not enforce the law, but questions remain about whether that would also be the case for local prosecutors.

-Note: Editor's note: This story was updated on June 25 to clarify that Montana's constitutional protection for abortion is being challenged by the state attorney general, not lawmakers.